 The leaves are broadly ovate to elliptic with five main veins and a networked pattern between the main veins.
 Large leaves can have a ruffled, quilt-like look.
 Leaf surfaces can be smooth or have short hairs.
 The underside in particular, is paler in color due to fine whitish hair with some longer hair on the veins and surfaces.
 Lower basal leaves are stalked, with wings, and emerge from the root crown while upper stem leaves are stalkless.
 Lower leaves tend to have coarse teeth, uppers may be entire.
 Leaves taper to a point, bases vary from tapering to heart-shaped.
 [Note: There are significant differences in the leaves of some varieties of this species, i.e., some have upper leaves with coarse teeth].

 The floral array varies from one composite flower per stem (most common) to a stalked array of 2 to 7 (very uncommon).
-The heads are held above the leaves on long stems.
+The heads are held above the leaves on long stalks.

-Seed: Fertile Rudbeckia flowers produce a dry 4-angled blackish cypsela, somewhat crown shaped, 2.2–4 mm long, that does not have any fluffy pappus.
+Seed: Fertile Rudbeckia flowers produce a dry 4-angled blackish seed (a cypsela), somewhat crown shaped, 2.2–4 mm long, that does not have any fluffy pappus.
 Most have a slight bend lengthwise.
 Dispersion is by scattering from the dry seed head.
 Seeds require 60 days of cold stratification for germination.

 Varieties: There are seven recognized varieties of the species, mostly differentiated by variations in leaf and ray florets.
 Flora of North America (Ref.#W-7) has a good key.
 Plants shown here most closely resemble var. umbrosa.

-Names: The genus Rudbeckia, is named after the Swedish father and son, - O. J. and O. O. Rudbeck, who were professors of botany and predecessors of Linnaeus.
-The species name, fulgida, means 'shining or glistening' and may refer to the ray petals, but that is not clear.
-The author name for the plant classification, ‘Aiton’ is for William Aiton (1731-1793), Scottish botanist, who succeeded Phillip Miller as superintendent of the Chelsea Physic Garden and then became director of Kew Gardens, where he published Hortus Kewensis, the Garden’s catalogue of plants.
+Names: The genus Rudbeckia, is named after the Swedish father and son, - Olaf.
+J. Rudbeck the elder (1630-1702) and Olaf O. Rudbeck (the younger 1660-1740), who were professors of botany at Uppsala.
+Carl Linnaeus was the favorite pupil of the younger Rudbeck.
+The species name, fulgida, means 'shining or glistening' and may refer to the ray petals, but that is not clear as glistening hair is not known in this species.
+The author name for the plant classification, in 1789, ‘Aiton’ is for William Aiton (1731-1793), Scottish botanist, who succeeded Philip Miller as superintendent of the Chelsea Physic Garden and then became director of Kew Gardens, where he published Hortus Kewensis, the Garden’s catalogue of plants.

 Comparisons: Three others of the Rudbeckia genus must be mentioned: Black-eyed Susan, R. hirta, Sweet Black-eyed Susan, R. subtomentosa, and Thin-leaved Coneflower, R. triloba.
 R. hirta is also short, but has only a single flower stem that is very hairy, the leaves are more linear.
 R. triloba is a tall plant (to 6 feet) height, and the stem-leaves are lobed and the flower heads have fewer ray florets that are broader with more rounded tips.
 R. subtomentosa is also a taller plant (to 6 feet) whose basal leaves are lobed and the central disc is more flattened on top.